FBI allegedly paid KY Geek Squad employees to search for child porn

-LOUISVILLE, KY (WAVE) – New legal documents show the FBI paid Best Buy Geek Squad employees at its central U.S. hub is in Brooks, Kentucky to inform them of child pornography found on computers.
+LOUISVILLE, KY (WAVE) – New legal documents show the FBI paid Best Buy Geek Squad employees at its central U.S. hub in Brooks, Ky., to inform them of child pornography found on computers.

 The Geek Squad are the part of Best Buy focused on fixing technology, like laptops.

-The filing is part of case in California where a man named Mark Rettenmaier took his computer to Best Buy because it wouldn’t start.
-The laptop was sent to the Brooks facility where the court filing says employees told him his hard drive was bad and employees would need to perform a data recovery operation.
-As part of that operation, an employee allegedly discovered child pornography, reported to his supervisor and his supervisor informed the FBI.
+The filing is part of a case in California where a man named Mark Rettenmaier took his computer to Best Buy because it wouldn’t start.
+The laptop was sent to the Brooks facility, where the court filing says employees told him his hard drive was bad and employees would need to perform a data recovery operation.
+As part of that effort, an employee allegedly discovered child pornography, reported it to his supervisor and his supervisor informed the FBI.

-The filing says the Louisville branch of the FBI paid eight confidential sources over a four-year period from 2008-2012.
+The filing said the Louisville branch of the FBI paid eight confidential sources over a four-year period from 2008-2012.

-Steve Schardein owns Triple S Computers and has worked with computers most of his life.

-"A lot of times you feel like you're the superhero solving all these problems for everybody and it's a lot of fun,” Schardein said.
+"A lot of times you feel like you're the superhero solving all these problems for everybody and it's a lot of fun," said Steve Schardein, who owns Triple S Computers and has worked with computers most of his life.
+He's been to the Geek Squad in Brooks.

 "They have computers shipped in, they do the work and ship them back out to whatever satellite location they picked them up from," Schardein said.
 "It's a really cool idea for efficiency."